sl5net/Lintalist4Linux/README.md

 https://youtu.be/XtV0OQmUYy8  ( 20-08-27 18:33:08 )

 BTW i installed Linux KDEneon (User Edition 64bit) today. ( 24.09.2020  )<br>
 needs all wine trick that you could see above.
-Works great then
+Looks great but AutoKey missing some functionallity.
+⚠⚠⚠⚠⚠⚠⚠⚠⚠⚠ Important: autokey "will not function 100% on distributions that default to using Wayland (like KDE) instead of Xorg."